ClassEuclid/IOS-Mapper-Tool/README.md

 ## Use Case

-This tool is designed for digital forensic investigators, law enforcement, and legal professionals who need to transform raw iOS location artifacts into clear, understandable visualizations and reports.
+This tool is designed to transform raw iOS location artifacts into clear, understandable visualizations and reports.

-It’s especially useful when presenting evidence in court, where clear visuals help explain complex technical data to non-technical audiences.
+It’s especially useful where clear visuals help explain complex technical data to non-technical audiences.

 ---